 Portico tackled fragmented authentication by implementing a cloud-native Single Sign-On (SSO) system using Keycloak.
 The solution unified access across products, improved user experience, and reduced identity management costs by ~65%, while supporting over 1 million users with seamless scalability and future-ready architecture.

-fragmented authentication across different products - Verity, CampusIvy, and CourseKey - each using independent internal systems.
+Following the merger of multiple companies, the organization faced a critical challenge: fragmented authentication across different products - Verity, CampusIvy, and CourseKey - each using independent internal systems.
+This led to:

 To address this, the organization needed a single, centralized authentication system that could: